SebastianClaesson/sebastianclaesson.github.io/_posts/2022-08-11-AzureFunctions.md

 ```
 Now as you can see, we have added a new output binding of the type sendGrid in the out direction.
 We'll give it the name message.

 To understand how the sendGrid output binding works, we can read the help docs at [SendGrid configuration](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-sendgrid?tabs=in-process%2Cfunctionsv2&pivots=programming-language-powershell#configuration).

-To get your API key and getting started with SendGrid, you can read more here: [SendGrid - Getting started](https://www.twilio.com/blog/send-emails-csharp-dotnet-with-azure-functions-and-sendgrid-bindings).
+> To get your API key and getting started with SendGrid, you can read more here: [SendGrid - Getting started](https://www.twilio.com/blog/send-emails-csharp-dotnet-with-azure-functions-and-sendgrid-bindings).
+{: .prompt-info }

-I strongly suggest that you keep this secret inside of an Azure Keyvault and have a reference to it inside your function app setting.
+> I strongly suggest that you keep this secret inside of an Azure Keyvault and have a reference to it inside your function app setting.
+{: .prompt-tip }

 But to keep it short, we'll add the following code to our PowerShell script.